 You can write your G1 knowledge exam at any DriveTest location in Ontario during normal business hours.
 Some locations are open on Saturday.

-The best way to study for your G1 is to read the drivers handbook.
+The best way to study for your G1 is to read the driver's handbook.
 Once you have a good grasp of the road rules and traffic signs.
 There are online practice tests to test your knowledge.
-Although they are not the exact same to the test you will be taking, they give you a good idea of what to expect.
+Although they are not the exact same as the test you will be taking, they give you a good idea of what to expect.

 This is not the G1 written test.
 This is the G2 road test you take to get your licence.
 You take this assessment once you’ve had your G1 for 1 year (8 months if you complete driver training).

-No, at this time you need to go into a DriveTest locations to take your G1 Test.
+No, at this time you need to go into a DriveTest location to take your G1 Test.
 Online tests are not an option.

 Visit the DriveTest website to find a location closest to you.
 You can also Google DriveTest to find the nearest office.